-Although workers do not routinely or intentionally disturb asbestos-containing materials, there is the potential that workers may unknowingly disturb asbestos-containing gasket material during repairs, maintenance, or emergency responses.
-Generally gaskets are not accessible until such time as a flange is broken and the material is disturbed; thus bulk sampling prior to replacement is not typically feasible.
-The exposures associated with the removal of gasket material that have been published in the peer-reviewed literature are presented in Table 1 below (Cheng & McDermott 1991, McKinnery & Moore 1991, Spence & Rocchi 1996, Longo 2002, Boelter 2002, Mangold 2006, Madl 2007).
-The bureau's existing policy is that if workers encounter gaskets that were previously inaccessible and that after exposing the material they believe it to be asbestos containing; they would stop work and wait for testing of the material before performing any additional work.
-In assessing this limited duration exposure scenario, we considered the reported exposure magnitudes provided in the scientific literature and the short time associated with any exposure associated with opening a flange initially, and it is our opinion that such a situation would be highly unlikely to result in exposures above any regulatory guidance.
+Although the Bureau workers do not routinely or intentionally disturb asbestoscontaining materials, there is the potential that workers may unknowingly disturb asbestoscontaining gasket material during repairs, maintenance, or emergency responses.
+Generally gaskets are not accessible until such time as a flange is broken and the material is disturbed, thus bulk sampling prior to replacement is not typically feasible.
+The exposures associated with the removal of gasket material that have been published in the peer-reviewed literature are presented in Table 1 below(Cheng & McDermott 1991, McKinnery & Moore 1991, Spence & Rocchi 1996, Longo 2002, Boelter 2002, Mangold 2006, Madl 2007).
+The Bureau's existing policy is that if workers encounter gaskets that were previously inaccessible and that after exposing the material they believe it to be asbestos-containing; they would stop work and wait for testing of the material before performing any additional work.
+In assessing this limited duration exposure scenario, reported exposure magnitudes provided in the scientific literature and the short time associated with any exposure associated with opening a flange initially were considered; the assessment of this situation was that it would be highly unlikely to result in exposures above any regulatory guidance.

 Author Reported Exposures Notes US Navy (1978) unpublished cited in Madl et al. Reported average levels ranging from <0.05 to 0.13 f/cc.
 Reported range of <0.03 to 0.39 f/cc.
 Short duration samples.
 Sample times not specified.
 Work performed aboard a naval vessel.
 Cheng & McDermott (1991) Reported range of 0.11 to 1.4 f/cc.
 Short duration samples.
 Sample times not specified.
 McKinnery & Moore (1991) Average levels of 0.24 f/cc with a reported range of 0.05 to 0.44f/cc.
 Short duration samples.
 Sample times not specified.
-Spence & Rocchi Reported a maximum TWA level of Exposures reported as 8 hour
+Spence & Rocchi (1996) Reported a maximum TWA level of 0.005 f/cc.
+Exposures reported as 8 hour TWA exposures.

-(1996) 0.005 f/cc.
-TWA exposures.
 Used a wet method not typical in the United States.
 Spencer & Balzer (1998) summary of 3 unpublished studies from Madl et al. Reported TWA exposures with a range of <0.045 to 0.008 f/cc.
 Exposures reported as 8 hour TWA exposures.
 Longo et al (2002) Reported an average task based exposure of 21.8 f/cc with a range of 9.3 to 31 f/cc.
 Reported TWA exposures of 2.3 to 3.6 f/cc.
 Reported both task based and TWA exposure measurements.
 Boelter et al (2002) Reported average TWA exposures of 0.014 f/cc with a range of 0.00 to 0.035 f/cc.
 Exposures reported as 8 hour TWA exposures Mangold (2006) Reported average TWA exposures of 0.03 f/cc with a range of 0.01 to 0.08 f/cc.
 Exposures reported as 8 hour TWA exposures